Railways in Northallerton: Current services

 Low Gates level crossing often has its barriers down at peak time for 25 minutes in an hour.
 This leads to traffic tailbacks on the A167 which can take 15 minutes for the traffic to clear.
 Problems with queuing traffic and congestion in the town have led to calls for the level crossing to be bypassed, bridged or closed.
 One suggestion was that the corridor the freight lines occupy be turned into an inner ring road and a new rail formation be cut further north to provide a new chord to the Middlesbrough line from the ECML further north than the current station.
 This would mean traffic could use the trackbed to access the A167 without going through the town as there is no bypass around the town for road traffic.

-A bridge to the north of the town, expected to open in December 2022, is expected to provide some road traffic relief to the crossing at Low Gates.
+A bridge to the north of the town, which opened in December 2022, is expected to provide some road traffic relief to the crossing at Low Gates.